Purdue-SoCET/aihw-design-logs/Fall-2025/jay-shah/week4.md

    Gained an understanding of the functioning of systolic array and the flow of data through the module.
 Now, need to apply this knowledge to separate out the GEMM controller from te current systolic array controller.

+   Reasoning for separating out the GEMM controller and convolution controller: Design of PEs in the systolic aray gives us the flexibility to do both GEMM ops and Conv ops, with the only difference being in how we load the inputs and weights into the array.
+If we deign 2 controller such that one takes care of the GEMM ops and the other takes care of the conv ops; we can reuse the whole array os PEs for both the operations by simply switching out which logic controls the systolic array at the moment.

 4. Logged into the ASICFAB to clone the code repo.
 Got Systolic Array testcases to run on any RTL changes.
 Ran the test commands on vanilla code to see if the setup is working properly: verilator -f [my file]

    - verilator -f [my file] from tensor_core folder
    - obj_dir/Vsystolic_array_tb`
    - gtkwave waves.vcd / dump.vcd
+   Path to my directory: /home/asicfab/a/shah1470/tensor-core/

 ## Next Week’s Tasks
 1. To complete a draw.io diagram of the GEMM controller of systolic array by reusing some portion of the design from the current systolic array.
 Currently the detialed draw.io of the older systolic array controller does not exist, so need to create the diagram from the current RTL and microarch discussions.